mrhteriyaki/magiqtouch-modbus-esp32/README.md

 Note the WiFi status does not reflect the actual WiFi signal and uses a static code to fake the report.

+## Limitation Notes
+- Refrigerated Cooling not tested or supported.
+- Zones 3 & 4 not implemented.
+(Values are likely next in order from existing zone data)
+- Zone 1 temp sensor does not report correctly on non-temperature target modes.
+  (Temp reporting issue seems to occur in official module too, incorrectly reports temperature on app when using Fan mode).
+- Has only been tested with controller version R719.
+- WiFi controller status does not reflect ESP WiFi state.